GeyserMC/GeyserWiki/_docs/floodgate/forms.md

     .slider("Text", 0, 10, 1, 5)
 ```

-## Components

-Forms have different component types, most of them are limited to the CustomForm and some are available to everything but CustomForm.

-### Button
-Limited to ModalForm and SimpleForm.
-With SimpleForm, buttons can have image icons and there can be more than 2.

-### Dropdown
-Limited to CustomForm

-### Input
-Limited to CustomForm.

-### Label
-Limited to CustomForm.

-### Slider
-Limited to CustomForm.

-### Stepslider
-Limited to CustomForm.

-### Toggle
-Limited to CustomForm.

 ## Sending a form

 After you decided which form type you want to use and finished filling in the actual content, it's time to send the Form to the Bedrock player.<br>